All Episodes

 And it's very simple, Danielle.

-Uh, when you libel somebody, they did not do their due diligence.
+When you libel somebody, they did not do their due diligence.

-They took a snippet of a video that didn't they didn't show the black Hebrew Israelites viciously attacking these kids.
+They took a snippet of a video that they didn't show the black Hebrew Israelites viciously attacking these kids.

 Listen to this.

-This is the religion of a member.
+This is the religion of America.

-A bunch of child molested.
+A bunch of child molesters.

 That's right.